PAIDiPaidThis.com

 Why the price varies so much

-Kitchens cover an enormous range because almost every element is a choice.
-Units alone run from flat-pack chipboard to bespoke solid timber, and worktops from laminate up to stone or quartz that can cost more than the cupboards.
+Kitchens cover an enormous range because almost every element in the room is a choice, not a fixed cost.
+Units alone run from flat-pack chipboard to bespoke solid timber, and worktops from laminate up to stone or quartz that can cost more than the cupboards themselves.
 Appliances are a budget of their own, with a basic oven and hob a world away from an integrated fridge, wine cooler and range.
-Then there is the layout: moving the sink, gas or waste means plumbing and electrical work, and any electrics must meet Part P and be signed off by a registered electrician.
-The size of the room, how much you are ripping out, and whether walls come down or flooring and lighting change all decide where you land within that wide span.
+Layout matters just as much as materials: moving the sink, gas or waste means plumbing and electrical work, and any electrics must meet Part P and be signed off by a registered electrician, which adds cost and time you do not get back.
+Who does the work changes the price too.
+A national fitted-kitchen chain sells convenience and a single point of contact, and prices for that, while a local independent fitter working with units you have sourced yourself is usually leaner because there is less overhead built into the quote.
+Region plays a part as well, since day rates for fitters, electricians and plumbers are not the same everywhere, and a kitchen that costs one figure in one part of the country can cost noticeably more or less elsewhere for identical work.
+On top of all that, the size of the room, how much you are ripping out, and whether walls come down or flooring and lighting change all decide where you land within that wide span.

 How to pay less